| overview

 criticisms of the capability, commitment or ethics of

-executives and co-workers
+executives and co-workersrevelation

 of personal attributes that are inconsistent with expectations